23beraid/electoralsystems/README.md

 HIC branch contains models for the HIC electoral system.

 electoral4.py is the code used to run simulations using the discord bot.
-Discord bot is recommended.

 electoral3.py is the code used to run simulations using python.

+If you need me to turn on the bot, send me an email.

 To add the discord bot to your server: